gwqgit7/fruit_classification_model_building/README.md

-# fruit_classification_model_building
+# Fruit Classification Model Building
 A fruit classification model building process with CNN and FNN.
+Building, Training, and Tuning using Jupyter Notebook (Python).
+This assignment compares and evaluates the performance difference of Convolutional Neural Networks (CNN) and Feedforward Neural Networks (FNN) in image prediction tasks.